Ignat99/SpringBootRestService/README.md

 ## Non-Tested Classes
 1. `Exceptions` were not tested.
-2. `SpringBootRestService` was nos tested
+2. ` Application.java` was nos tested
 3. `JpaConfiguration` and `SwaggerConfig` were not tested
 3. `model` package was not tested, but the `Account` class was, because of the business logic methods
 4. `DTOs` inside of `request` and `response` packages were not tested